Q. relative pronouns grammar.

 that rel. imp. ya

-Probably these relative pronouns were developed from √YA in the same pattern as personal se vs. impersonal sa.
+These relative pronouns were probably developed from √YA in the same pattern as personal se vs. impersonal sa.
 Note that the plural form of ye was i, which could be declined as well: ablative plural illon or genitive ion (VT47/21).
 No plural form was given for ya, but it may be *yai (compare tai; hat-tip to Luinyelle for this suggestion).
 It is not entirely clear when you should use declinable ya/ye vs. indeclinable i.
 There is at least one example of ya used as a relative pronoun by itself, without any inflections:

 ya-, used in Quenya as stem of relatives (being originally a demonstrative referring back to something behind, or previous in time) (PE17/66).